Beam

 Nov 2024

-Jocelyn Zin
+Sam Overend, Jocelyn Zin

 Solar energy is increasingly popular in home energy management systems.
 It harnesses renewable energy, saves money electricity bills, and reduces carbon footprints.
-As solar panels become cheaper and more efficient, it is estimated that almost one-third of the world’s electricity will come from solar by 2040 globally, including 10% from residential solar systems.
-With this in mind, we decided to explore how solar energy can be managed in smart homes.
+As solar panels become cheaper and more efficient, we decided to explore how solar energy can be managed in smart homes.

 problem statement

-competitor analysis
+competitive analysis

 We researched existing smart home devices, keeping in mind how they could evolve in the next few years.
 Specific products we looked at were the Ecobee Smart Thermostat, the EcoFlow Smart Home Panel 2, and Google Nest.
 From this, we gathered the following features that were effective and would work well for our product:

-• Adjust temperature and turn on vacation mode from your phone.
+Adjust temperature and turn on vacation mode from your phone.

-• Manage temperature automatically through occupancy detection.
+Manage temperature automatically through occupancy detection.

-• Save excess energy in a portable power station.
+Save excess energy in a portable power station.

-• Check real-time battery status and supply levels
+Check real-time battery status and supply levels.

 personas